Blog

 Spearheaded by the House of Representatives Standing Committee on Employment, Workplace Relations, Skills, and Training – and arising from the 2022 Jobs and Skills Summit – this commitment will consider whether the NES continue to meet the needs of workers, employers, and the broader economy.

-While the full scope/content of this review has yet to be officially publicised, we do know what this inquiry won’t focus on, given that they were either recently examined or are currently scheduled for a standalone effort: flexible working arrangements, casual employment, parental leave, and family and domestic violence leave.
+As alluded to earlier, the full scope/content of this review has yet to be officially publicised.
+Though we do know what this inquiry won’t focus on, given that they were either recently examined or are currently scheduled for a standalone effort: flexible working arrangements, casual employment, parental leave, along with family and domestic violence leave.

 Keep reading...